 Learn about more flags in the Get-Help section of this cmdlet New-ADUser.

 Import details of users from a CSV file using powershell script.
 When you run this script, it creates your multiple user accounts in the domain.
-Download the script and csv file from Microsoft’s repo by visiting this link.
+Download the script and csv file from Microsoft’s site by visiting this link.
 See below:

 Dynamic Host Configuration Protocol server is required in AD environment to avoid the manual efforts of configuring each computer by entering a static IP and join into domain.
 If there is a DHCP server in the domain, all client machines get IP Address as well as DNS server information automatically.
 To install it, just install “DHCP Server” role from server manager.
 You also get a centralized management console to manage the DHCP clients.
-To open the console, Type dhcpmgmt.msc in RUN.
+To open the console, Type dhcpmgmt.msc in run.